C++ with Visual Studio 2019 and Windows Subsystem for Linux (WSL)

 2. Right-click on the project in the Solution Explorer and select “Properties” to open the Project Property Pages.

 3. In the dialog that opens you will see the “General” property page.
 On this page, there is an option for “Platform Toolset.”
-Change this from “Remote_GCC_1_0” to “WSL_1_0.”
+Change this from “GCC for Remote Linux” to “GCC for Windows Subsystem for Linux.”
+If you are building with Clang, then you can select the “Clang for Windows Subsystem for Linux” toolset.

 4. By default, Visual Studio will target the WSL installation that is set as the default through wslconfig.
 If you have side-by-side installations of WSL, then you can specify which WSL executable Visual Studio should use by setting the “WSL *.exe full path” option directly below “Platform Toolset.”
 Press OK.